taolicd/taolicd.github.io/_posts/blog/2016-05-29-machinelearning_2.markdown

 ### Unsupervised learning

 Unsupervised learning does not involve pre-labeled data.
 Generally speaking, unsupervised learning is much harder than supervised learning.
 A typical use case of unsupervised learning is clustering.
 In a clustering use case, you feed some data with no pre-defined labels into the algorithm, then let the algorithm try to group the data into "clusters" so data with similar properties are grouped under the same cluster.
-One example of the most common clustering learning algorithm is called [K-means](https://en.wikipedia.org/wiki/K-means_clustering)
+One example of the most common clustering learning algorithm is called [K-means](https://en.wikipedia.org/wiki/K-means_clustering).

 Another example of unsupervised learning algorithm is neural network, which is beyond the scope of this post.

-In the next post, I will attempt to demystify the term "deep learning", the fastest growing field right now that is driving the progress in machine learning.
+In the next post, I will attempt to demystify the term "deep learning", the fastest growing field right now that is driving the magnificent progress in machine learning.